moul/go-agent/docs/intercepts.md

 For advanced use cases, you can create multiple agents, and each of them will maintain an isolated Bearer profile.
-Following the example of the Go runtime library, the `Init` and `Decorate` functions are actually just helpers using a default agent provided by the package, covering the 99% use cases where the application only uses a single Bearer agent.
+Following the example of the Go runtime library, the `Init` function is actually just a helper using a default agent provided by the package, covering the 99% use cases where the application only uses a single Bearer agent.

 ```go
 	// Step 1: initialize the Bearer agents.